The life insurance approval process is funny sometimes. It’s not always simple and straightforward.

 - Complications – Did your heart valve replacement go smoothly?
 Did you experience any complications?

-- Prognosis – What is your outlook like for your artificial heart valve and the condition which necessitated it?
+- Prognosis – What is your outlook like for your artificial heart valve and the condition that necessitated it?

 Remember, these questions are just the tip of the iceberg as far as your life insurance application goes.

-Those with an artificial heart valve should also expect to answer questions relating to which valve was replaced, who diagnosed the condition (a general practitioner or cardiologist), and the last time you’ve had a heart stress test performed.
+Those with an artificial heart valve should also expect to answer questions relating to:

 You’ll notice most questions will emphasize the cause of the artificial heart valve rather than the artificial heart valve itself.